 Prior to joining Vertex, Mr. Howton worked at Genentech, a biotechnology company, where he served in a number of legal roles before becoming the company’s Chief Healthcare Compliance Officer.
 Mr. Howton was formerly a member of the Sidley Austin corporate healthcare practice, where he advised on corporate transactions involving life science companies and provided regulatory counsel.
 Mr. Howton holds a BA from Yale University and a JD from Northwestern University School of Law.

 Douglas Swirsky serves as Chief Financial Officer and Treasurer of AavantiBio.
 Prior to joining AavantiBio, from 2018 to 2020 he was President and Chief Executive Officer of publicly traded Rexahn Pharmaceuticals, a company he joined as Chief Financial Officer in 2018.
-In addition to his roles at AavantiBio, Mr. Swirsky is currently Chairman of the Boards of Cellectar Biosciences and NeuroBo Pharmaceuticals, both publicly traded, clinical-stage biopharmaceutical companies.
+In addition to his roles at AavantiBio, Mr. Swirsky serves as Chairman of the Board of Cellectar Biosciences, a publicly traded, clinical-stage biopharmaceutical company.
 He has more than two decades of relevant experience in the biopharmaceutical and healthcare sectors, having served as a director of, or in senior management positions at, a number of publicly held companies over the last 15 years and having provided counsel to corporate clients as a healthcare investment banker.

 Prior to joining Rexahn, from 2013 through its sale to Precigen (formerly known as Intrexon Corporation) in 2017, Mr. Swirsky was President and Chief Executive Officer of the publicly traded biotechnology company GenVec, which he joined in 2006 as Chief Financial Officer.
 Prior to joining GenVec, Mr. Swirsky worked at Stifel Nicolaus, where he served as a managing director and the head of Life Sciences Investment Banking.
 Previously, Mr. Swirsky held investment banking positions at UBS, PaineWebber, Morgan Stanley, and Legg Mason.